 - For adults: Relaxation, deep breathing and low-set up creativity are enhanced with coloring pages.

-More Coloring Pages & Fun activities from Kids Activities Blog
+More Olympic Fun from Kids Activities Blog

 Did you enjoy the free Olympic coloring pages?
 Which was your favorite?
 The Olympic Rings coloring page or the Olympic Torch coloring page?